privacy-scaling-explorations/maci-platform/docs/04_voting.md

 - Navigate to https://maci-platform.vercel.app/signup
 - Click `Join` button to signup and wait for transaction confirmation
-- After signing up, you could navigate to https://maci-platform.vercel.app/projects and click the `Add` button on the project card or add your vote amount in the project details page (https://maci-platform.vercel.app/projects/:projectId)
+- After signing up, you can navigate to https://maci-platform.vercel.app/projects and click the `Add` button on the project card or add your vote amount in the project details page (https://maci-platform.vercel.app/projects/:projectId)
 - Click `Ballot` on the navbar to navigate to the ballot page (https://maci-platform.vercel.app/ballot)
 - Adjust the allocation
 - Click `Submit` and send the transaction